-The Jobseeker's Agreement is drafted and signed by the job seeker and the job seeker's advisor, and requires the job seeker to actively seek training and work.
+The Jobseeker's Agreement is drafted and signed by the job seeker and the job seeker's advisor, and requires the job seeker to actively seek work and/or training.
 Failure to sign a Jobseeker's Agreement results in the suspension of benefits.